xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Make sure, that both IPv4 and IPv6 addresses are listed in corresponding VMR.
 If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (see Summary section above).
 Removing and re-applying service instance configuration can be helpful as well once all errors are fixed.

+Once traffic has started we can see counters in the corresponding classes (you can match the iclass with the corresponding policy-map class to find the translation direction):

+	"show pbr-pal ipolicy CGN_0 iclass all stats loc 0/6/CPU0"

+	Policy name: CGN_0
+	 iclass      packets/bytes                             drop packets/drop bytes
+	 78000006    1494879/149487900                           0/0
+	 78000007    18391078/1839107800                         0/0
+	 f8000005    0/0                                         0/0

+Seeing the counters in the corresponding classes means that PBR properly intercepted the traffic and sent it to Service Engine for Translation

+### Translation